 In Nepal, there are more than five digital payment platforms established that have been operating digital payment services.
-Similarly, majority of our banks have their e-banking services as well.
+Similarly, the majority of our banks have their e-banking services as well.
 We can also see the growing number of apps also rely on digital payments for the exchange of goods and services.
-Similarly, in India and China, our neighboring countries, they have majority of their payments handled digitally through digital payment services with big players such as WeChat, PayPal, PayTM and AliPay.
+Similarly, India and China, our neighboring countries, have the majority of their payments handled digitally through digital payment services with big players such as WeChat, PayPal, PayTM, and AliPay.
 On the other side of the spectrum, our economy has a long way to go.

-Major challenges in facilitation of Digital Payment in Nepal
+Major challenges in the facilitation of Digital Payment in Nepal

 1. User Experience

 The overall experience of consumers using digital payment apps/websites especially in terms of how easy and smooth it is to use highly determines the number of consumers using it.
 The digital payment apps aren’t as user-friendly as they use it causing people’s reluctance to the service.
 There occurs a lot of hassle just to complete a simple transaction.
 Not only that, there are a lot of steps required to load the amount in the digital wallet.
 The whole process of using a digital wallet is quite complicated.
 Let’s suppose you’re in a restaurant and you see a dish on the menu whose name is quite difficult to pronounce and sounds very unfamiliar.
 You won’t go ahead and order something like that, would you?
 It’s the same with digital payment apps that are complicated to use.